6 Female Football Speakers To Celebrate The 2019 Women’s Champions League

 Kelly Smith MBE is arguably defined as England’s greatest female football player, with an impressive 177 caps and 46 goals.
 During her career she was a player and coach for Arsenal, having started her career in 1994 for Wembley Ladies as a product of the American soccer college system; to date, Kelly holds the record for most goals scored in college football to date.
 Kelly is an immensely popular player in the USA, reflected through her stint as a TV pundit for FOX Sports during the Women’s World Cup.

 In her early years, Kelly frequently played on the boys’ football team until the age of 7, when she was banned from playing.
 Due to the complaints from the male player's parents, Garston Boys Club lost their top goalscorer.
-Further into her career, Kelly suffered from the pressures of playing professionally, when she succumbed to alcoholism after an injury, only pulling herself back out with the help of former Gunner captain Tony Adams’ Sporting Chance clinic.
+Further, into her career, Kelly suffered from the pressures of playing professionally, when she succumbed to alcoholism after an injury, only pulling herself back out with the help of former Gunner captain Tony Adams’ Sporting Chance clinic.
 Kelly is an inspiration to women everywhere and regularly works with young people to develop and better themselves.
-As a perfect addition to any event, Kelly talks candidly about her trials and tribulations, sharing her wisdom on what it takes to succeed.

 3. Casey Stoney MBE